OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 * API upgrades:

   * ``one.vm.recover`` now takes an integer as argument: 0 for failure, 1 for success and 2 for retries.
 Applications using the pre-4.14 interface may work because of the casting of the boolean recovery operation to the new integer value.
 However, given the extended functionality of the new recover implementation it is recommended to review the logic of any application using this API call.
+  * ``one.vm.savedisk`` has one parameter less.
+The last boolean parameter was used to create a clone of the VM's source Template, replacing the first disk with the new snapshot.
+A new improved method was created in the :ref:`oca ruby <ruby>`.
+See the ``save_as_template`` `method for VirtualMachines </doc/stable/oca/ruby/OpenNebula/VirtualMachine.html>`_